Related Services

 What is Right-Sided Heart Failure?

 Right-sided, or right ventricular, heart failure is defined as a process, not a disease.
-This conditions is also know as cor pulmonale.
+This condition is also known as cor pulmonale.
 It often occurs when the weakened and/or stiff left ventricle loses the ability to efficiently pump blood to the rest of the body.
-As a result, fluid is forced back through the lungs, weakening the heart’s right side, causing right-sided heart failure.
+As a result, fluid is forced back through the lungs, weakening the heart’s right side, and causing right-sided heart failure.
 This backward flow backs up in the veins, causing fluid to swell in the legs, ankles, GI tract and liver.
 Right-sided heart failure is also known as cor pulmonale or pulmonary heart disease.

 Signs and Symptoms